imixs/imixs-documents/kubernetes/README.md

 # Kubernetes Deployment

-*Imixs-Documents* already provides a base deployment configuration for Kubernetes.
+*Imixs-Documents* provides a base deployment configuration for Kubernetes.
 The setup is based on [Kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) providing a declarative object management.

 ## Deploy

-To create the deployment objects form the base-deployment run:
+To create the deployment objects from the base-deployment run:

 	$ kubectl apply --kustomize https://github.com/imixs/imixs-documents/kubernetes/